tillyshan/cardiovascular_disease_detection/README.md

 # Project: cardiovascular diseases detection

+## Introduction
+**What is Cardiovascular disease:**

+Cardiovascular disease (CVD) is a term for problems related to the heart and blood vessels.
+It includes issues like heart attacks, heart failure, and problems with blood vessels.
+These can happen when things like high blood pressure, high cholesterol, or smoking damage your heart or blood vessels.

 ## Description:
 Developed a machine learning model to predict the presence of cardiovascular disease in patients based on a comprehensive dataset.